m4k3r-org/simple-stepper/README.md

-# Library to handle 28byj48 stepper motors
+# Library to handle 28byj48 stepper motors.
+Compatible with esp8266.
-# compatible with esp8266

 This library has been designed with simplicity in mind, so it's useful for education purposes.
 It can't handle acceleration, for that use [AccelStepper](http://www.airspayce.com/mikem/arduino/AccelStepper/) instead.